trustnote-org/how-to-code/documentation/english/API10.md

 Version 1.0.

-TrustNote is requesting community for comments.
+Below is the current draft of TrustNote 2.0 API release, it is a living document, and will be updated according to feedbacks and suggestions from the community.
+Please share your feedback in this [Reddit comment thread](https://www.reddit.com/r/trustnotedev/comments/9rfflk/trustnote_request_for_comments_on_trustnote_20/).

-Last modified on Oct 25, 2018
+Last modified on Oct 26, 2018

 ## 1. Payment related requests